Title of statistical activity: Material flow accounts

 15.3.
 Coherence - cross domain The extent to which statistics are reconcilable with those obtained through other data sources or statistical domains.

-Material flow accounts is connected with the foreign trade, economy, population, environment and agriculture statistics.
+Material flow accounts is connected with the foreign trade, economy, energy, population, environment and agriculture statistics and air emissions accounts.

 15.4.
 Coherence - internal The extent to which statistics are consistent within a given data set.